dizcza/pygunshot/README.md

-##PyGun: Procedural Generation of Anechoic Gunshot Sounds
+#PyGunShot: Procedural Generation of Anechoic Gunshot Sounds

 This project contains the PyGunshot module which includes several functions to generate anechoic gunshot sounds for games and simulations.
 The ballistic parameters should be provided (or generated procedurally) as well as the geometry which includes the gun and microphone positions.